 source: Autodesk

 The above image illustrates generative design of a parametric chair.
 The algorithm finds countless ways of designing a simple thing – e.g. a chair.
 You have to input the parameters: four legs, elevated seat, weight requirements, minimal materials, etc. Then, the algorithm generates a variety of options.
-The software is not there to replace humans, though.
-It’s another example of AI being an augmentation to human work.
+The software is not there to replace human workers, though.
+It’s another example of artificial intelligence being an augmentation to human work.
 As described by Autodesk:

 Computational design doesn’t replace human creativity—the program aids and accelerates the process, expanding the limits of design and imagination.

 Generative design is a way to explore ideas that could not be explored in any different way – just think about how much time it would take a real person to come up with a hundred different ways to design a chair.
 Artificial intelligence can do it in no time, letting the human expert choose from a wide range of options.
-Digital transformation like that can change the way a company delivers value to the customers and improve efficiency of processes.
+Digital transformation like that can change the way a company delivers value to the customers and improve operational efficiency.

 Read also: AI in software engineering